Up to 60% off sofas & mattresses — limited‑time deals.

 • You want a stronger conversation setup

-• A wall placement would force awkward paths through the seating area
+• A wall placement would force people to cut through the seating area

 • The room is very small and circulation is limited

-• The sofa would otherwise block a main route
+• Floating the sofa would block the main walking route

-The key is to avoid treating wall placement as automatic.
-A sofa can be against a wall and still be well-zoned if the rest of the seating and surfaces support daily use.
+The mistake is treating wall placement as the default answer.
+A sofa can sit on a wall and still work well, as long as the rest of the room supports movement, conversation, and reach.

 Sofa Placement for Special Sofa Types